hammingweight/spring_on_oci/0_spring_application/README.md

 ## The `schema.sql` file
 If a Spring Boot application is packaged with a `schema.sql` file, Spring will try to create the schema when the service is restarted.
 Including such a file makes sense for local development since an in-memory database will be destroyed when an application shuts down and will need to be recreated when the service starts up again.
-It makes less sense to include such a file in a production environment where you typically run multiple instances of a service and (1) the database schema only needs to be created once and not for every instance of the service and (2) the schema should not be recrated every time a service is restarted.
+It makes less sense to include such a file in a production environment where you typically run multiple instances of a service and the database schema only needs to be created once and not for every instance of the service.

-The [`schema.sql`](./src/main/resources/schema.sql) file simply specifies that names should be mapped to a count:
+The [schema.sql](./src/main/resources/schema.sql) creates a database that map names to a count:

 ```
 CREATE TABLE IF NOT EXISTS visitors (